 2022

 • In 2022, we received support as a research site through a national research grant from the COVID-19 Pandemic Response and Impact Grant Progam (Co-RIG) from the Foundation for Advancing Family Medicine and the Canadian Medical Association Foundation.
-For this work, we are partnering with First Call BC Child and Youth Advocacy Society to amplify the impact and knowledge translation from their annual BC Child Poverty Report Card.
+For this work, called the ACE-PHC project (Advocacy and Community Engagement with Primary Health Care) we are partnering with First Call BC Child and Youth Advocacy Society to amplify the impact and knowledge translation from their annual BC Child Poverty Report Card.

 • We were fortunate to work with two UBC medical students (FLEX elective) to refine and continue the data analysis for the Connect for Health chart review (described above).